 Retinoids are commonly-prescribed topical medications that help unclog pores and reduce inflammation.
 The FDA has approved three prescription topical retinoids:

 - Adapalene [0.1% is now also available over-the-counter]

-Which retinoid works best is still up for debate because researchers have still not tested them head-to-head, but if we had to take an educated guess based on the available data, tazarotene would come out slightly on top.
-However, we do know that topical retinoids are unlikely to completely clear the skin on their own.
+Which retinoid works best is still up for debate because researchers have still not tested all three of them head-to-head, but if we had to take an educated guess based on the available data, tazarotene would come out slightly on top.
+However, we do know that no topical retinoid will completely clear the skin on its own.
 They are therefore often combined with other medications, especially benzoyl peroxide.

 Side Effects: Skin irritation is expected for the first few weeks of use and subsides with continued use.
 Adapalene appears to produce the least irritation and tazarotene appears to produce the most.